-In a lot of ways, this is about undoing a lot of negative behaviors and programming that you have learned.
+In many ways, this is about undoing many negative behaviors and programming that you have learned.

 Below you will find common ways in which people will engage in using a mental filter.
-While this is not an exhaustive example of how this cognitive distortion can be seen, it can help people identify and make sense of how they think.
+While this is not an exhaustive example of how this cognitive distortion can be seen, it can help people identify and make sense of their thoughts.
 In addition, making a mental shift offers you the opportunity to choose to do something about it.

 - Fixating on one negative piece of feedback when the majority of feedback is positive.

 - A friend or family member who normally responds to you does not respond in the way you expect, and you decide that the relationship has been a waste of time.